 The output side of the inverter is the PWM voltage waveform.
 After passing through the motor winding, the output current is approximately sinusoidal and lags behind the voltage by a phase angle, which is determined by the power factor of the motor.
 The output current of the inverter is detected by a precision resistor or a current transformer, and the current signal is processed by the CPU.

-There are many reasons for the overcurrent fault of the inverter, and it should be analyzed according to the actual situation.
+There are many reasons for the inverter overcurrent fault, which should be analyzed according to the actual situation.
 If you find the right source, and then the right medicine, you can generally solve it.

 The motor cable is connected to the inverter and the motor.
 Then analyze from the inverter side and the motor side separately.